 The titan arum is the largest unbranched inflorescence in the world – typically 6-8 feet tall.
 It emits a foul odor of rotting animal flesh, thus the common name of corpse flower.
 The plant also produces the largest leaf in the world reaching up to 20 feet high.
-The 10 and 15-foot leaves in the same pot as Terra have shaded a portion of the Potted Plants Gallery for the last year.

 Why does the bloom stink?

 The scent is a deception device that tricks pollinators into thinking the plant is rotting organic matter.
 These pollinators – carrion beetles and flies – lay eggs on decaying animals so their larva can feast when they hatch.
 The bloom heats up on the first evening to further disperse the odor.

 Is the bloom a flower?

 The titan arum is not the largest flower in the world – that title goes to the Rafflesia arnoldii.
 The titan arum is the largest unbranched inflorescence, which is a structure composed of many individual flowers.
 Hundreds of small flowers line the base of the spadix and are protected by a ruffled modified leaf called a spathe.
 Female flowers open a day before the male flowers, which is how the plant avoids self-pollination.
 Scarlet fruits develop from the pollinated female flowers.
 The fruits attract birds that eat them and disperse the seeds.

 What is the lifecycle of the titan arum?